What is modern slavery?

 - setting out guidelines for businesses and NSW Government agencies to acknowledge and address modern slavery risks.

+The Act has not commenced and so its directions are not yet in force.
 On 6 August 2019, the Legislative Council Standing Committee on Social Issues announced an inquiry into the Modern Slavery Act 2018, the Modern Slavery Amendment Bill 2019 and Modern Slavery Regulation 2019.
 The NSW Government’s response to modern slavery will be shaped by the Committee’s recommendations.

 What will business need to do?